-Facing a DUI charge in Covina is tough.
-The sentence can include jail time, large fines and losing your driver’s license.
-And a DUI conviction can negatively impact your career.
-But making one mistake doesn’t make you a bad person, and you shouldn’t have to pay for the rest of your life.
-That’s why it’s so important to defend yourself—and the best way to do that is with a Covina DUI lawyer at your side.
+Facing a DUI charge in Covina is tough in that the sentence can include jail time, hefty fines, and losing your driver’s license.
+A DUI conviction can negatively impact your career, but making one mistake does not make you a bad person, and you should not have to pay for the rest of your life.
+That is why it is essential to defend yourself—and the best way to do that is with a Covina DUI lawyer at your side.

-A good lawyer can make a dramatic difference.
+An experienced Los Angeles DUI lawyer can make a dramatic difference in the outcome of your case.
 They can immediately help you fight for your driver’s license, dispute the evidence in your case, and help protect you from the worst penalties.
-They may be able to help you avoid jail time, save thousands of dollars, or avoid conviction entirely.
+They may help you avoid jail time, save thousands of dollars, or avoid conviction entirely.

 How Serious Is a DUI?

-DUI is treated as a serious offense in 150 DUI arrests and the courts have become increasingly tough in prosecuting them.
+DUI is a severe offense, and the courts have become increasingly strict in prosecuting them.
 The district attorney pursues these cases aggressively, in part because they bring in so much revenue.
 DUI cases involve some of the heftiest fines and fees of any misdemeanor.

 - Up to six months in jail, with a minimum of 48 hours.

-- Fines and fees of at least $1,800, which can easily be far more.
-These costs include the official minimum fine of $390 plus mandatory “court assessments” (fees).
+- Fines and fees of at least $1,800 can easily be far more.
+These costs include the official minimum fine of $390 plus mandatory “court assessments” (expenses).

-- You’ll lose your driver’s license for at least several months, and often for more than a year.
+- You will lose your driver’s license for at least several months, often over a year.

 - All DUI sentences include a mandatory educational program.
 These cost between $500 and $1,800 in their own right.

-If you have any previous DUI convictions, expect the penalties to rise sharply.
-You could spend a year in jail or even 16 months in state prison.
+If you have previous DUI convictions, expect the penalties to rise sharply.
+You could spend a year or even 16 months in state prison.
 Fines and fees can reach $18,000.
 Your case could even be tried as a felony.

 Anatomy of a DUI Case